 The beginner must have a good sense of rhythm, and also learn the keys of the piano and the foundation of music theory.
 It would take the learner about one month to finally qualify as a beginner-level piano player.
 But if the beginner isn’t consistent with practice, then it can take him about 6 months to get to the beginner level.

 This level is slightly above the beginner level.
 At this level, the learner must have been able to play with two hands and at a faster tempo.
 The learner should also be able to use the piano pedals.
 At the intermediate level, the learner must be able to play a song longer than that of a beginner.

-It takes a regular learner about 2-3 months from the beginners level to the intermediate level.
-At this level, the learner must have greater speed than that of a beginner, his coordination should show some improvements and he should be able to learn other basic music theories.
+It takes a regular learner about 2-3 months from the beginner’s level to the intermediate level.
+At this level, the learner must have greater speed than that a beginner, his coordination should show some improvements, and he should be able to learn other basic music theories.

-To get to this level, it takes 2-3 years and most people stop at this level because they have learned enough which can qualify them to join musical bands.
+To get to this level, takes 2-3 years and most people stop at this level because they have learned enough, which can qualify them to join musical bands.

 Although many people stop at the advanced level because they believe they are satisfied with the knowledge achieved.
 However, the Expert level qualifies the player to perform in piano concerts and orchestras.
 This is because they have been able to honor their piano talents and study music theory to a high level.

 This is the final level of a pianist.
-At this stage, the learner must have mastered every skill related to playing the piano and understood the musical theories.
-It would take anyone about 15 years of playing the piano to reach this level.
+At this stage, the learner must have mastered every skill related to playing the piano and understand the musical theories.
+It would take someone about 15 years of playing the piano to reach this level.
 This level requires a lot of training and mastering.
 At this level, you can play for a longer period.